 I'm so excited to share with you what my students' interactive notebooks consist of thus far!
-I've embedded the files for these pages at the bottom of this post.
+Link to download the files is at the end of the post.
 Hope these can be of some use to you!

 |Algebra 1 Interactive Notebook|